Ivory Coast–Mexico relations

-Ivory Coast–Mexico relations are the diplomatic relations between Ivory Coast (Côte d'Ivoire) and Mexico.
-Both nations are members of the United Nations.
+The nations of the Ivory Coast (Côte d'Ivoire) and Mexico established diplomatic relations in 1975.
+Both nations are members of the Group of 24 and the United Nations.

 History

 Diplomatic relations between the Ivory Coast (Côte d'Ivoire) and Mexico were established on 13 November 1975.
 In 1981, Ivory Coast opened an embassy in Mexico City, however, the embassy was closed in 1990 for financial reasons.
 In 1981, Ivorian Foreign Minister Simeon Aké paid a visit to Mexico to attend the North-South Summit in Cancún.

 In March 2002, Ivorian Foreign Minister Aboudramane Sangaré paid a visit to Mexico to attend the International Conference on Financing for Development Summit in Monterrey.
 In 2004, Ivory Coast re-opened its embassy in Mexico.

 Relations between both nations became limited during the First Ivorian Civil War (2002-2004) and Second Ivorian Civil War (2010-2011).
 In 2009, Mexico was a non-permanent member of the United Nations Security Council and was responsible for enforcing and maintaining the United Nations Security Council Resolution 1572 on an arms embargo to the Ivory Coast.
 In May 2008, two Mexican senators paid a visit to the Ivory Coast and met with Ivorian Parliamentarians and with Ivorian President Laurent Gbagbo.